 In the early 20th century, most visitors to the Grand Canyon arrived by train, and it’s still possible to travel to the canyon along the steel rails.
 The Grand Canyon Railway (www.thetrain.com; tel.
 800/843-8724 or 303/843-8724) runs from Williams to Grand Canyon Village, using either diesel engines or, occasionally, early-20th-century steam engines (they now run on waste vegetable oil).
 Trains depart from the Williams Depot, housed in the historic 1908 Fray Marcos Hotel, which also has a railroad museum, gift shop, and cafe.
 (Grand Canyon Railway also operates the adjacent Grand Canyon Railway Hotel.)
 At Grand Canyon Village, trains stop at the 1910 log railway terminal in front of El Tovar Hotel.

 There are four classes of service to choose from: coach, first class, observation dome (upstairs in the dome car), and luxury parlor class.
 Actors posing as cowboys provide entertainment aboard the train.
 It’s 8-hours round-trip, including a 3 1/4- to 3 3/4-hour layover at the canyon.
-Round-trip fares (not including tax or the national park entrance fee) range from $67 to $219 for adults, $25.50 to $120 for children 2 to 12.
+Round-trip fares so not include tax or the national park entrance fee, so be sure to calculate the entire amount.
+Children under 12 receive a discount.